Skip Hold Times Links

-All deposits into a 360 Savings and Kids Savings Account are subject to a 5 business day hold before they can be withdrawn.
+All deposits into a 360 Savings, Money Market and Kids Savings Account are subject to a 5 business day hold before they can be withdrawn.
 For security reasons, your initial deposit used to fund the account is on hold and unavailable for withdrawal for 10 business days.

 Note: Your initial deposit must clear the initial 10 business day hold time before any additional deposits become available.
 For example, if you make your initial deposit on December 8th and make an additional deposit December 11th, both deposits will be on hold until the first deposit clears the initial 10 business day hold.

 Electronic deposits that are automatically initiated outside the bank – like Direct Deposit or Social Security benefits – are available immediately.
 Transfers between Capital One 360 and Capital One Bank accounts are also available immediately.
 Both begin earning interest right away.

 Deposits into 360 Checking are slightly different.
 Learn more.

 360 Checking and MONEY:

 That depends on the type of deposit you make.
 Deposits pulled from your external linked checking account are typically available on the second business day, but in some cases may be held longer (up to 3 business days).
 Deposits on hold are unavailable for withdrawal during that time.
 Keep in mind, transfers made from a Capital One Bank account are available right away.
-Check deposits are on hold for 2 business days; however, the first $200 of the total check deposit amount is made available the next business day.
+Check deposits are generally available next business day.
+However, in some cases, some or all of your deposit may be held for up to 5 business days.
 Deposits begin earning interest on the 2nd business day after the transaction is initiated.
 (If you're depositing a check from another 360 Checking or from a Capital One Bank account, the entire amount of the check will be available the next business day.)

-Keep in mind, checks deposited using CheckMate have slightly different hold times than regular transfers.
+Keep in mind, checks deposited using Mobile Deposit have slightly different hold times than regular transfers.
 Learn More